edgexfoundry/edgex-examples/device-services/grove-c/README.md

-# demo-grove-pi
+# grove-c
-Contain scripts to pull the images and run them for devkit based on Raspberry PI
+This example contains the instructions and scripts to connect the Grove Sensor Kit to a Raspberry Pi 3 and use EdgeX to get data from the kit's sensors and command the kit's devices.

+This example uses the EdgeX Geneva release.

-This repository contain:
+This repository contains:
 1. docker-compose-demo-grove.yml - compose file to download Edgex Core and device grove service images based on arm64 for Raspberry PI.
 2. nodered_flow.json - Node-RED flow available to read measurements from Grove Sensors.
    In the current version, readings from SoundSensor, LightIntensity and RotarySensor are available.